How to forecast in a Covid-19 world…

 Allow for changes in

-Over 80% of GP’s report declines in patient volumes, with more than half describing the declines as significant.
-Patient reports are similar: 40% of surveyed patients report having a doctor cancel an appointment, whilst an additional 30% or so cancelled the appointment themselves.
+Over 80% of GPs report declines in patient volumes, with more than half describing the declines as significant.
+Patient reports are similar: 40% of surveyed patients reported having a doctor cancel an appointment, whilst an additional 30% or so cancelled the appointment themselves.
 (2)

-When examining patients visits by speciality there is a difference too.
+When examining patient visits by speciality, there is a difference, too.
 For example, -31% weekly patient visits for Cardiology visits, – 43% for Dermatology, and -14% in Oncology.
 (2)

-Whilst these figures show a more positive picture for Oncology a survey carried out by the WHO stated that of 155 countries surveyed 42% stated that cancer diagnostics and treatment was delayed and, in the UK alone, around 2 million screenings were missed.(3,4) This will inevitably lead to a poor prognosis.
+Whilst these figures show a more positive picture for Oncology, a survey carried out by the WHO stated that of 155 countries surveyed 42% stated that cancer diagnostics and treatment was delayed and, in the UK alone, around two million screenings were missed.(3,4) This will inevitably lead to a poor prognosis.

 Earlier, we advised a patient-based model should be set up as a first point of action.